liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/04-customizing-model-entities-with-model-hints.markdown

 +$$$

 **Note**: You can use a mix of Clay and aui tags in a form.
-But model hints affect aui tags only.
+Model hints, however, affect aui tags only.

 $$$